Skip to main content

 Rest stops, refuel points, and overnight suggestions along this route.

-city in Bell County, Texas, United States
+city in and county seat of Ellis County, Texas, United States

 First major stop